-The Weekly Social Media System for Shopify Stores That Actually Works
+The Shopify Weekly Social Media System That Works

-A repeatable 75-minute weekly system that turns your Shopify products into consistent social media content.
-Day-by-day breakdown included.
+A repeatable 75-minute weekly process that turns your Shopify catalog into consistent social content.
+Includes a day-by-day breakdown you can follow right away.

 Most Shopify store owners treat social media like a guilty afterthought.
 You post when you remember, go silent for a week, then panic-publish three posts in a row hoping nobody noticed the gap.